jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 I think it is simpler to use the Ubuntu PHP version, but adding a PPA is also not that hard.
 The choice is yours :)
 For up to date system requirements, please visit [Nextcloud admin manual](https://docs.nextcloud.com/server/latest/admin_manual/installation/system_requirements.html)

-We install all the software that is needed plus some optional software so we won't get warnings in the Nextcloud Admin Center.
+We install all the software that is needed plus some optional software that is needed so we won't get warnings in the Nextcloud Admin Center.
 Ubuntu 24.04.01 comes with MariaDB 10.11.8 which is currently the recommended version.
 ```bash
 sudo apt install apache2 \
   bzip2 \